 Subjectively, there is no difference between anchor and CE1.1.
 In addition, the average difference per pixel is 0.5905 over all sequences and QPs (mean squared error), computed on subjective test set.
 Such a small difference in pixel intensity is not visible to human eye.

 It is to note that legacy SEI messages are not impacted by the proposed modifications, since the results are subjectively the same.

+In addition, it is observed that film grain can mask compression artifacts.
+Also, for sequences that originally possess film grain, reconstructed sequence with film grain is more similar to the source sequence than the one without synthetized film grain.

 Conclusions